 Early-stage retinopathy may not need to be treated, but more advanced retinopathy may require laser treatment or injections of medicine into the eye.

-While early-stage (background) retinopathy may not need any immediate treatment, you should have your eyes examined every year by an ophthalmologist to monitor the progress of your retinopathy.
-An ophthalmologist is a specialist in identifying and treating eye conditions.
+While early-stage (background) retinopathy may not need any immediate treatment, you should have your eyes examined every year by an ophthalmologist (who specialises in eye procedures) to monitor the progress of your retinopathy.

-If stage two (pre-proliferative) retinopathy is detected during screening, you will be referred for a more detailed assessment of your condition.
+If stage two (pre-proliferative) retinopathy is detected during screening, you will need to have a more detailed assessment of your condition.

 You may not need any immediate treatment, but you will need to have regular eye examinations (once or twice a year) so the condition can be closely monitored.
-You may also be given advice about how to control your diabetes more effectively.
+You may also be given advice about how to control your diabetes.

 Laser treatment may be recommended in more advanced stages of retinopathy if there is a considerable amount of bleeding from the blood vessels in your eye.
 Alternatively, a new treatment for retinopathy – intravitreal anti-VEGF injections – may be recommended (see below).

-If laser treatment is not possible because retinopathy is too advanced, a type of eye surgery called vitreous surgery may be required (see below).
+If laser treatment is not possible because retinopathy is too advanced, a type of eye surgery called vitreous surgery may be needed (see below).